LyraXen/Scripts/README.md

-Just a bunch of scripts that I maade
+Just a bunch of scripts that I made or found that are cool

 ## Super Ring Parts V7